ricardoper/slim4-skeleton/README.md

 You can add as many routes files as you want (`/app/Routes`), but you need to enable these files in `/apps/Routes/app.php` file.

 You can organize this routes as you like.
-This skeleton have a little Demo that you can see how to organize this files.
+This skeleton has a little Demo that you can see how to organize this files.

 ```php
 use App\Controllers\Demo\HelloController;